 When you decide it’s time to buy a home, especially for the first time, there are a lot of very important details you need to know that can save you a massive amount of time, money, and problems if you just make an effort to pay attention to what you’re doing and use a little common sense.

-I’m convinced that the reason so many people have been foreclosed on and are struggling is because they failed to use some of these common sense rules when they bought a house and they ended up getting burned because of it.
+I’m convinced that the reason so many homes were foreclosed on a few years ago is because the homeowner failed to use some of these common sense rules when they bought a house and ended up getting burned because of it.

-The upside is that now there are some awesome bargains out there right now due to the huge numbers of foreclosures and short sales that have happened over the last year or so.
+The upside is that there ended up being some awesome bargains out there, especially for investors, due to the huge numbers of foreclosures and short sales that have happened over the last few years.

 It’s definitely a buyer’s market.